cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 The substantial difference between year-pairs (z = 84.3, p < 0.001 by Fisher z-transformation test) suggests instability in the autocorrelation structure, which may reflect COVID-19 pandemic effects on the 2022-2023 transition, changes in CDC PLACES methodology between releases, or differential sample attrition across years.

-### The Quintile Gradient: Diagnostic Test for RTM
+### The Quintile Gradient: Testing for RTM Contributions

-Table 2 presents the critical diagnostic test.
+Table 2 presents the stratified analysis.
 When stratified by prior change magnitude, the autocorrelation exhibited a strong monotonic gradient:

 **Table 2.
-Autocorrelation by Prior Change Magnitude (RTM Diagnostic Test)**
+Autocorrelation by Prior Change Magnitude (Stratified RTM Analysis)**

 | Prior Change Quintile | Correlation (r) | 95% Bootstrap CI | Variance of Next Change |
 |-----------------------|-----------------|------------------|------------------------|